 Her performance at Eurosonic in Groningen in January was followed by the release of the album's first single “Money Towers” on February, 23rd 2018, while the album “I Told You I'd Tell Them Our Story” was then released on September 28th 2018.

 Both, the album and the singles will be released in an international joint venture between Mermaid Records (DK) and the German label hfn music.
-On hfn music Lydmor has recently released her previous single “Helium High” as well as together with her Danish fellow musician Bon Homme (WhoMadeWho) the quite successful albums "Seven Dreams of Fire" (2015) and "The Red Acoustic STC Session" (2016).
+On hfn music Lydmor has released her previous single “Helium High” as well as together with her Danish fellow musician Bon Homme (WhoMadeWho) the quite successful albums "Seven Dreams of Fire" (2015) and "The Red Acoustic STC Session" (2016).